jonnonz1/nz-statute-book/acts/public/2014/food-act-2014.md

-(1) An importer of food for the purpose of sale must— (a) ensure that the importer’s operations comply with any applicable requirements of this Act; and (b) import only food that meets all applicable requirements of this Act; and (c) maintain procedures and processes to demonstrate that the record-keeping requirements of this Act in relation to the source or traceability and processing and handling of the food imported by the importer are being complied with; and
+(1) An importer of food for the purpose of sale must— (a) ensure that the importer’s operations comply with any applicable requirements of this Act; and (b) import only food that meets all applicable requirements of this Act; and (c) maintain procedures and processes to demonstrate that the record-keeping requirements of this Act in relation to the traceability and processing and handling of the food imported by the importer are being complied with; and
-  (d) comply with section 294 and comply with section 295, which, if the importer's food business is not operating under a risk-based measure, applies as if the reference to a recognised person (other than a verifier) were a reference to any recognised person (including a verifier).
+  (d) comply with section 294 and comply with section 295, which, if the importer's food business is not operating under a risk-based measure, applies as if the reference to a recognised person or recognised agency (other than a verifier or verification agency) were a reference to any recognised person or recognised agency (including a verifier or verification agency).
 (2) To avoid doubt, subsection (1) applies whether or not the importer is registered under this Act.

 ### 111 Duty of registered importer